satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 contributions, which could lead to assessments for promotions and grants.
 There are two things that can be used to acknowledge reviewers.
-First, reviewer names (e.g., Frontiers) and contributions (e.g., BioMedCentral) are immediately associated with the publication.
+First, reviewer names (e.g., Frontiers) and contributions (e.g., BioMedCentral) are immediately associated with a publication.
 Second, measures of review quality eventually become associated with the reviewer based on community feedback on the reviews.